 Maltese Citizenship by Naturalisation is the process whereby an individual applies for citizenship on the basis of physical residence in Malta.
 This is suitable for people who have lived and worked in Malta for a number of years.

 At present, the acquisition of Maltese citizenship by naturalisation is regulated by means of Article 10(1) of the Maltese Citizenship Act.
 An application can be made by a non-Maltese person of full age and capacity if certain criteria are satisfied.
 These criteria include that the person has resided in Malta throughout the period of twelve months prior to the date of application and that during the six years preceding these twelve months, the applicant has been resident in Malta for an aggregate period of at least four years.

-Moreover, the applicant must also have an adequate knowledge of the Maltese or English language, is of good character and the Minister responsible for citizenship must be satisfied that such person would be a suitable citizen of Malta.
-The application can be supported by reference letters and must also be sponsored by two Maltese nationals, one of which should be a lawyer, notary public or a doctor.
+Moreover, the applicant must also have adequate knowledge of the Maltese or English language and be of good character, and the Minister responsible for citizenship must be satisfied that such a person would be a suitable citizen of Malta.
+The application can be supported by reference letters and must also be sponsored by two Maltese nationals, one of whom should be a lawyer, notary public, or doctor.

-In relation to minors, the Maltese Citizenship Act in Article 11 gives the authority to the Minister to grant naturalisation to the minor child of any citizen of Malta, when an application is made by a person having legal authority over such minor.
+In relation to minors, the Maltese Citizenship Act in Article 11 gives the authority to the Minister to grant naturalisation to the minor child of any citizen of Malta when an application is made by a person having legal authority over such a minor.

 Malta Citizenship by Direct Investment

 Legal Notice 437 of 2020 prescribes the requirements for the acquisition of Maltese citizenship by naturalisation for exceptional services to Malta on the basis of exceptional interest in accordance with Article 10(9) of the Maltese Citizenship Act, Chapter 188 of the Laws of Malta.
 The Government of Malta has established a new governmental agency, Community Malta, to be responsible for the administration of Maltese citizenship applications under various routes, including investment.